openjdm/openjdm.github.io/_sources/option_paralysis.md

 the jams.
 Given your display exposure, how likely are you to buy the jam, and how satisfied are you with your purchase afterward?

-According to the 2000 Iyengar &
+According to the 2000 Iyengar and
 Lepper study, 30% of the people who visited the 6-jam display bought a jam, significantly higher than the 3% of people who saw the 24-jam display that purchased a jam.
 It could be that the people presented